ray-project/ray/doc/source/serialization.rst

     # Try to put this list that recursively contains itself in the object store.
     ray.put(l)  # ok

-- For non-native objects, Ray will always keep a single copy even it is reference multiple times in an object:
+- For non-native objects, Ray will always keep a single copy even it is referred multiple times in an object:

   .. code-block:: python